 Description

 Daniel describes his dream of four beasts that represent four empires, confirming and reinforcing Nebuchadnezzar's dream in chapter 2.
-He also prophesies Jesus' coronation upon the clouds, and the establishment of his eternal kingdom.
+He also prophesies Jesus' coming upon the clouds as the divine Son of Man in the midst of a judgment scene, and his establishment as king over an eternal kingdom that includes all peoples, nations and language groups who serve him and rule with him.

 Commentary